fajarpng/chapp/README.md

 ## Introduction

-Chapp is a simple realtime chat and tracking location mobile app, This app built with React Native.
+Chapp is a simple realtime chat and tracking location mobile app, This app built with React Native and Firebase.

 ## How to install